ansyblenetwork/sdg/_posts/2020-11-08-the-major-and.md

 ### Mathematical origins of the pentatonic scale

 The pentatonic scale is less well known to classical pianists (as far as I am aware).
 I only discovered it recently.
+See [this video](https://www.youtube.com/watch?v=MGpUscFY9RA) by David Bennett for a nice overview of its use in popular and Asian music.
 In a nutshell, it is the scale consisting of the black keys on a piano:

 <div id="scale"></div>
 <script>